North Korean leader Kim Jong Un claims that the United States is the “root cause” of tensions.

 According to KCNA, he continued, “There is no justification in their behavior for believing it is not hostile.”

-Kim’s speech comes after the North launched a long-range cruise missile and a hypersonic weapon in recent weeks.
+Kim’s speech comes after the North tested a long-range cruise missile, a train-launched bomb, and a hypersonic warhead in recent weeks.

 At the attention-getting Singapore meeting in 2018, Kim became the first North Korean leader to meet a sitting US president.